Optimal Descartes' Rule of Signs for Circuits: Introduction

 We end the paper with the description of the moduli space of circuits in the plane which are the support of bivariate polynomial systems according to the maximal number of positive solutions.

 All our main results and proofs are also valid in case the configuration $\A$ of exponents is real.

+{\bf Acknowledgment:} We are grateful to the referee for several interesting comments; in particular, for pointing out that inequality~\eqref{E:refines} could be interpreted as a discrete version of Rolle's theorem on $\R/k \Z$.